ItsMeSamey/cnn_digit_recognition_python/README.md

 ## License
-This project is licensed under the `GNU GENERAL PUBLIC LICENSE Version 2` - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the `GNU AFFERO GENERAL PUBLIC LICENSE Version 3` - see the [LICENSE](LICENSE) file for details.